AlmostInteractive/node-red-contrib-basic-ical-calendar/README.md

 If the triggering message includes `forceCalendarUpdate: true` then the calendar will be re-fetched before querying.

 ### calendar/cal-trigger
 Sends to Output 1 when an event starts.
 Sends to Output 2 when an event ends.
-Cannot be triggered manually (use the sensor for manual queries).
+Cannot be triggered manually (use the sensor for manual queries).  `inEvent` is true if the event is starting, otherwise false.  `event` is the triggering event.
 Output format:
-`{ inEvent: boolean }`
+`{ inEvent: boolean, event: CalendarEvent }`

 ## Debugging
 See [debugging.md](docs/debugging.md)